Thomas Moore: The lampooning of Castlereagh

 Another, and possibly more personal, target for Moore was the Foreign Secretary Lord Castlereagh.
 A reform-minded Ulster Presbyterian turned Anglican Tory, as Irish Secretary Castlereagh had been ruthless in the suppression of the United Irishmen and in pushing the Act of Union through the Irish Parliament.

-In what were the "verbal equivalents of the political cartoons of the day", Tom Crib's Memorial to Congress (1818) and Fables for the Holy Alliance (1823), Moore lampoons Castlereagh's deference to the reactionary interests of Britain's continental allies.
+In what were the "verbal equivalents of the political cartoons of the day", Tom Crib's Memorial to Congress (1818), To the Ship in Which Lord Castlereagh Sailed to the Continent (1818) and Fables for the Holy Alliance (1823), Moore lampoons Castlereagh's deference to the reactionary interests of Britain's continental allies.
+At the Congress of Vienna, the Foreign Secretary had signed "away the Rights of Man/ To Russian threats and Austrian juggle" and, content with but a declaration against the slave trade, had left "the sinking African/ To fall without one saving struggle--".

 Widely read, so that Moore eventually produced a sequel, was the verse novel The Fudge Family in Paris (1818).
 The family of an Irishman working as a propagandist for Castlereagh in Paris, the Fudges are accompanied by an accomplished tutor and classicist, Phelim Connor.
 An upright but disillusioned Irish Catholic, his letters to a friend reflect Moore's own views.

 Connor's regular epistolary denunciations of Castlereagh have two recurrent themes.
 The first is Castlereagh as "the embodiment of the sickness with which Ireland had infected British politics as a consequence of the union": "We sent thee Castlereagh – as heaps of dead Have slain their slayers by the pest they spread".
 The second is that at the time of the Acts of Union Castlereagh's support for Catholic emancipation had been disingenuous.
-Castlereagh had been master of "that faithless craft", which can "cart the slave, can swear he shall be freed", but then "basely spurns him" when his "point is gain'd".
+Castlereagh had been master of "that faithless craft", which can "court the slave, can swear he shall be freed", but then "basely spurns him" when his "point is gain'd".

 Through a mutual connection, Moore learned that Castlereagh had been particularly stung by the verses of the Tutor in the Fudge Family.
 For openly casting the same dispersions against the former Chief Secretary—that he bloodied his hands in 1798 and deliberately deceived Catholics at the time of the Union—in 1811 the London-based Irish publisher, and former United Irishman, Peter Finnerty was sentenced to eighteen months for libel.

 The Memoirs of Captain Rock

 As a partisan squib writer, Moore played a role not dissimilar to that of Jonathan Swift a century earlier.
 Moore greatly admired Swift as a satirist, but charged him with caring no more for the "misery" of his Roman Catholic countrymen "than his own Gulliver for the sufferings of so many disenfranchised Yahoos".
-The Memoirs of Captain Rock might have been Moore's response to those who questioned whether the son of a Dublin grocer entertaining English audiences from Wiltshire was himself connected to the great mass of his countrymen – to those whose remitted rents helped sustain the great houses among which he was privileged to move.
+The Memoirs of Captain Rock (1824) might have been Moore's response to those who questioned whether the son of a Dublin grocer entertaining English audiences from his home in Wiltshire was himself connected to the great mass of his countrymen – to those whose remitted rents helped sustain the great houses among which he was privileged to move.